 Global actions • The United Nations Food and Agriculture Organization (FAO) aims to 'ensure long-term conservation and sustainable use of marine living resources in the deep sea and to prevent significant adverse impacts on vulnerable marine ecosystems'.
 As part of its stewardship work, the FAO can designate marine protected areas (MPAs) in the high seas.
 However, many illegal fishing activities still occur due to a lack of any real means of enforcement.
 World Oceans Day is a 'global day of ocean celebration and collaboration for a better future' held every year on 8 June.
 This collaboration between the charity The Ocean Project, the United Nations and many other partners raises awareness of ocean issues.
-International and national actions (fishing quotas/ limits) • The EU Common Fisheries Policy (CFP) is a set of stewardship rules designed to conserve fish stocks in European waters.
+International and national actions (fishing quotas/limits) The EU Common Fisheries Policy (CFP) is a set of stewardship rules designed to conserve fish stocks in European waters.
 Catch limits called total allowable catches (TACs) are regularly updated for commercial fish stocks using the latest scientific advice on fish stock status.
-TACs are shared between EU countries in the form of national quotas. • Sometimes these quotas are controversial because they affect livelihoods for people who fish.
-Local actions (no-catch and conservation zones) Much of the waters of western Scotland have been overfished.
-The community living on the island of Arran established an organization called COAST (Community of Arran Seabed Trust).
-They successfully lobbied the Scottish government to designate local waters as Scotland's first no-take zone.
+TACs are shared between EU countries in the form of national quotas.
+Sometimes these quotas are controversial because they affect livelihoods for people who fish.
+Local actions (no-catch and conservation zones) No-take zones are a type of MPA.
+According to the National Oceanic and Atmospheric Administration (NOAA), no-take MPAs totally prohibit the capture of fish or other marine organisms.
+The Channel Islands National Marine Sanctuary is a multiple-use MPA, approximately 4,000 square kilometres in size, located near the US Californian coast.
+Only limited scientific research is allowed there.
 All fishing within the specified area has been banned.
-But as a All histing within the specified area has been barned, but as a result, some fishermen have become unemployed.
+But as a result, some fishermen have become unemployed.
 Businesses (aquaculture production) Globally, aquaculture has grown rapidly since the 1980s.
 Salmon, cod, trout, scallops and prawns are now reared in huge volumes in cages in coastal waters.
 However, fish farming can lead to the outbreak of diseases that spread to wild populations.
-Citizens (campaigning Individual consumers choose not to buy threatened species, or to eat fewer fish. and consumption) Civil society organizations (such as the UK's 'Fish Fight' campaign) try to educate the public about sustainability issues in the hope that behaviours will change and more people will adopt stewardship principles. and a second and buildhese
+Citizens (campaigning Individual consumers choose not to buy threatened species, or to eat fewer fish. and consumption) Civil society organizations, such as France's annual 'La Semaine de la Pêche Responsable' (sustainable fish week), try to educate the public about sustainability issues in the hope that behaviours will change and more people will adopt stewardship principles.